arduino/help-center-content/content/Hardware Support/Generic/Resetting-boards-with-MicroPython-Firmware-to-upload-Arduino-sketches.md

 ---
-title: Upload Arduino sketches to boards with MicroPython firmware
+title: Resetting boards with MicroPython Firmware to upload Arduino sketches
 ---

-Uploading Arduino sketches to boards running MicroPython is simple, and in many cases, you can do it without removing the existing firmware manually.
+Uploading an Arduino sketch to a board running MicroPython is straightforward.
+In fact, there is no need for a separate process to remove the MicroPython runtime.
+When you upload an Arduino sketch, it automatically overwrites the existing firmware, effectively restoring the board to standard Arduino functionality.

 ## Boards with MicroPython support